- Bur Parsley

 - Check wildflower mixes to ensure that they do not contain Bur Chervil.

-- Ensure that plants are disposed of in a garbage bag if found in floral arrangements to prevent seeds from spreading.
+- If found in floral arrangements, ensure that plants are disposed of in a garbage bag to prevent seeds from spreading.

 - Unload, park or store equipment or vehicles in infested areas; instead, remove plant material from any equipment, vehicles, or clothing used in such areas and wash equipment and vehicles at designated cleaning sites before leaving infested areas.